promi4s/ocelescope/docs/evaluation/plugin.md

     ├─ util.py
     ```

-2. Using the provided build script to package your plugin:
+2. **Using the provided build script** to package your plugin:

     ```sh linenums="0"
     ocelescope build
     ```

-This will generate a plugin as a `.zip` in the ``dist/`` directory.
+After building, you'll find your packaged plugin as a `.zip` file inside the `dist/` directory.

-Upload this ZIP file in the Ocelescope interface to test your plugin.
+If you'd like, you can upload the ZIP file in the Ocelescope interface to test your plugin.

 You can return to the evaluation form to complete the assessment.